mrdegbe/devtrack/README.md

 - ✅ Add, list, and remove tasks
 - 🧠 Generate smart commit messages based on task description and git diff
-- 🌐 Supports OpenAI and Ollama for online/offline usage
+- 🌐 Supports OpenRouter and Ollama for online/offline usage
 - 📁 Stores tasks locally in `.devtrack.json`
 - 🖥️ Runs from the terminal as `devtrack <command>`